fluttered-book/fluttered-book.github.io/content/docs/testing/introduction.md

 In Dart and Flutter you use the [test](https://pub.dev/packages/test) package for writing your tests.

-Your tests lives in `test/` folder in your project.
+Your tests live in `test/` folder in your project.
 Say you have a file named `lib/commands.dart` that you want to write tests for.
 You will then write your tests in a file named `test/commands_test.dart`.
 Here is an example of a test.